 The Cruz Law Firm is committed to providing our clients with dedicated, effective legal representation and personalized service, no matter how complex the issues they face.
 Our attorneys represent hard-working people like you in Tallahassee, Jacksonville, and across the Florida Panhandle.

-Contact a Tallahassee employment contract attorney with our law firm today for a free and confidential consultation about your legal options and how we can protect your rights during this difficult time.
+Contact a Tallahassee employment contract attorney with our law firm today for a confidential consultation about your legal options and how we can protect your rights during this difficult time.